 The Court has one French-speaking and one Dutch-speaking registrar.
 They are appointed by the King from two lists of two candidates each, presented respectively by the French-speaking and Dutch-speaking judges of the Court.

-Registrars must be at least 30 years of age and meet the requirements set out in article 41 of the Special Act of 6 January 1989.
+The registrars must have a university degree in law and must be at least 30 years of age and meet the requirements set out in article 41 of the Special Act of 6 January 1989.

 See articles 40 and 41, 44 to 46, 50, 51 and 61 of the Special Act of 6 January 1989 on the Constitutional Court for further information.